 Hello and welcome to Class 3.
 On this page, you will find information about our current topics and all of the exciting and fascinating things that we learn.
 You will also find details about our classroom routines.
-If you would like any further information, please do not hesitate to contact me.
+If you would like any further information, please do not hesitate to contact Ms Cole.

-Miss Wike teaches in Class 3 on Monday to Friday.
+Ms Cole teaches in Class 3 on Monday to Friday.

 Each child will have their own reading diary where you can record the reading you do at home.
 Class 3 staff will also include comments about the reading activities which the children have participated in during Guided Reading lessons, each week, as well as any feedback from 1:1 reading.
 Please bring these reading records to school every day so we can keep them up to date and know all about the books you are reading at home.
 Alongside our school reading scheme, we have our Summerseat Super Stories, which are a set of 50 books we recommend so that children experience a wide range of quality texts.
 Reading books need to be returned each Friday and a new reading book will be sent home.
 Please try to read for ten minutes each evening because, not only will you experience many wonderful stories, but you will also increase your reading stamina, improve your reading skills and also develop your writing skills at the same time as you will develop a wider vocabulary.

-Each week, we have a different focus for our spelling lesson although we will revisit previous patterns on a regular basis.
+Each week, we have a different focus for our spelling lesson, although we will revisit previous patterns on a regular basis.
 In our daily spelling lessons, we will focus on a specific pattern and a list of words with this pattern will be sent home.
 These words will be practised in class but extra practise at home would be very beneficial.
 Try to spot these words in the books you read or use them in context by writing sentences using the words from the spelling list.
-Our spelling assessment will take place each Friday.
+Our spelling assessment will take place each Thursday.